Women's Pay Inequality: Key 2023 Wage Gap Statistics

 What can be done to eliminate the gender pay gap?

-The key first steps are to increase pay transparency across the nation, put an end to occupational segregation based on gender roles, give women more access to paid leave and child care and encourage union jobs.
+The key first steps are to increase pay transparency, end to occupational segregation based on gender roles, give women more access to paid leave and child care and encourage unionization.